verbb/formie/docs/submissions/overview.md

 Use [Element Field](/submissions/element-field) when you want another Craft element to choose and store a reference to a Formie submission.

+### Edit submissions in the control panel

+When you open a submission in the control panel, Formie can honour the form’s field and page conditions.
+Configure that under **Settings → Submissions** or per form under **Settings → Submissions**.
+See [Control panel field conditions](/submissions/cp-field-conditions).

 ### Let users edit saved submissions

 If you need to render an existing submission back into the front end so a user can update it, see [Editing Submissions](/templates/editing-submissions).